 Kilmarnock is East Ayrshire's key commercial and industrial centre.
 It is central to the economic wellbeing of the area, making it a great place to live, work, and visit.
 The town is also the cultural and entertainment focus and is a key retail centre.
-It enjoys a range of attractions with its attractive historic core, pedestrianised town centre, a shopping hub and well-maintained public parks .
+It enjoys a range of attractions with its historic core, pedestrianised town centre, a shopping hub and popular public parks .

 The May 2016 ‘Agenda for Continued Action’ report included a number of projects designed to improve the town centre, building on the views expressed by stakeholders at various events.
 The action plan recognised the need for further studies to be undertaken to determine on how the regeneration of Kilmarnock town centre could be taken forward.

 Alongside this, the community action plan “Celebrate Kilmarnock 2015 – 2020” identified, through extensive community engagement, a wide range of aspirations and ideas which helped provide a palette for the different options and detail of these studies.